Aryaman006/softsell/README.md

 This project demonstrates how to build a responsive marketing website with a live chatbot integration using React, Tailwind CSS, and OpenRouter AI.
 It showcases a simple and effective way to engage users with real-time assistance while maintaining clean and functional design.

----
-Let me know if you'd like to modify the `README.md` further or add any other details!